 - Principle 13 – Make decisions slowly by consensus, thoroughly considering all options; implement decisions rapidly.

 - Principle 14 – Become a learning organization through relentless reflection and continuous improvement.

 The author then divides these 14 principles into four categories:

-- The first category is entitled Long-term philosophy and represents the company’s views on having long-term goals that benefit society.
-Every employee in the organization has the duty of taking the organization to the next level.
+- The first category is entitled Long-term Philosophy and represents the company’s views on having long-term goals that benefit society.
+Every employee is responsible for taking the organization to the next level.

-- The second category is all about processes and emphasizes the concept of following the right processes every time.
+- The second category is about processes and emphasizes always following the right processes.
 There is a deep conviction at Toyota that the right processes produce the right results.

 - The third category discusses adding value to the organization by developing its people and partners.

-- The final category discusses how continuously solving root problems drives organizational learning.
+- The final category discusses how continuously solving root problems drives organisational learning.